amueller69/Law-School-Notes/Fall-2018/Contracts/10-Avoiding_Enforcement.md

     * Limitation on necessaries.
 Minor liable for the value of items one needs to live (i.e. food, clothing, and shelter)
     * Court views obligation to make restitution is to bind minor to obligation they have privilege to avoid under the law
     * *Dodson v.
 Shrader* departs from this traditional rule
-  * Restatement (Second) §14 - Infants
-    * > Unless a statue provides otherwise, a natural person has the capacity to incur only voidable contractual duties unitl the beginning of the day before the person's 18th birthday
-    * Comment c -If consideration has been dissipated while in the minor's possession, the other party is without remedy unless the infant ratifies the contract after coming of age
 * Incapacity due to mental illness
   * **Modern approach** asserts "where a person has some understanding of a particular transaction which is affected by mental illness or defects, the controlling consideration is whether the transaction in its result is one which a reasonably competent person might have made"
     * Inquiry into capacity focuses on understanding or conduct at time of transaction only
     * Contrasted with Minority Doctrine - Whereas minor can generally disaffirm even if restoration cannot be made, mentally incompetent person is required to make restoration unless special circumstances are present
-  * Restatement (Second) §15
+  * **Traditional "cognitive" test** is an inquiry into a persons capacity to understand the nature of a transaction
+* Contract can be rendered void for incapacity in other contexts, such as intoxication, if demonstrated that the other party in a transaction had reason to know of the other's inability to understand the nature and consequences of the transaction

+### Rules - Incapacity

+* **R2d § 14 - Infants**
+  * Unless a statue provides otherwise, a natural person has the capacity to incur only voidable contractual duties until the beginning of the day before the person's 18th birthday
+  * Comment c -If consideration has been dissipated while in the minor's possession, the other party is without remedy unless the infant ratifies the contract after coming of age
+* **R2d § 15 - Mental Illness or Defect**
   * Person incurs voidable contractual duties by entering into a transaction if by reason of mental illness if he is unable to reasonably understand the nature/consequences of the transaction and the other party has reason to know of his condition
   * Where other party is without knowledge or of reason to know of the mental illness or defect, the power of avoidance terminates to the extent that the contract has been so performed in whole or in part or the circumstances have so changed that avoidance would be unjust
-  * **Traditional "cognitive" test** is an inquiry into a persons capacity to understand the nature of a transaction
+* **R2d § 16 - Intoxicated Person**
-* Contract can be rendered void for incapacity in other contexts, such as intoxication, if demonstrated that the other party in a transaction had reason to know of the other's inability to understand the nature and consequences of the transaction
+  * Person incurs voidable contractual duties by entering into transaction if the other party has reason to know that by reason of intoxication he is unable to understand the nature/consequences of the transaction

 ### *Dodson v.
 Shrader*